-NOTE: The income levels are provided by HUD annually and are subject to change.
-The ESG program does not use the "extremely low income" measure to establish income limits, but instead uses the 30% of Area Median Income (AMI) income limits.
+The "Extremely Low Income (ELI) families" limits do NOT apply to ESG.
+ESG does not use the ELI measure to establish income limits, but instead uses the 30% of Area Median Income (AMI) income limits.
+Use the 30% AMI table (see above) to avoid incorrect determination of eligibility for some applicants.

-Under the ESG program, income eligibility is based on the HUD income limits in effect at the time of income verification.
-Income eligibility is not based on HUD income limits that correspond with the grant year under which the ESG funds were awarded.
+ESG income eligibility is based on the HUD income limits in effect at the time of income verification, and not on the HUD income limits that correspond with the grant year under which ESG funds were awarded.